Algorithms, data structures and computability

 In the first part, you’ll learn about the basic data structures for organising data, like lists, stacks, queues, dictionaries, and sets.
 You’ll also learn how to analyse the complexity of an algorithm and how to measure its runtime.

 The second part covers two non-linear data structures: trees and graphs.
 The former can represent hierarchical data and the latter can model social, transport and other kinds of networks.
-The main focus of the second part are algorithmic techniques like search (brute-force, breadth-first and depth-first), divide and conquer, recursion, greedy algorithms and dynamic programming.
+The main focus of the second part are algorithmic techniques like search (brute-force, breadth-first and depth-first), divide and conquer, recursion and greedy algorithms.
 These are general-purpose techniques for solving a wide range of problems.

-In the third part, you’ll further develop your understanding of sets, functions, logic and proofs, using formal mathematical notation.
-This will be in the context of concrete applications, such as databases.
-At this point, you’ll also learn about the limitations of computational problem solving (non-computability and the P ≠ NP conjecture).
+In the third part, you’ll further develop your understanding of graphs and algorithmic techniques (backtracking, dynamic programming).
+You’ll also learn about the limitations of computational problem solving (non-computability and the P ≠ NP conjecture).